-We are not a body that may receive public interest disclosures.
-If you wish to make a disclosure about us, or one of our employees, you should make that disclosure directly to IBAC.
+We are not a body that may receive public interest disclosures and information disclosed directly to us may not be afforded the same protections as public interest disclosures.
+If you wish to make a public interest disclosure about us, or one of our employees, you should make that disclosure directly to IBAC.
 Information on making a disclosure can be found on the IBAC website www.ibac.vic.gov.au, and is included in the further sections of this Procedure.